- Normal precautions

 In Cambodia, there's a risk of violent incidents and we advise you to avoid crowds and in particular political demonstrations.
 We also advise against publicly expressing strong political views.

 The sovereignty of land adjacent to the Preah Vihear temple on the Cambodian/Thai border is the subject of a dispute and tensions continue to run high there.
-The temple is closed at present and you’re advised to avoid the area.
+You should take extra care when travelling in this area, and follow the instructions of local authorities.

 Always keep yourself informed of what’s going on around you by monitoring local media and staying in contact with your hotel or tour organiser.